The most influential pre-modern thinker: Ibn Sina

 During the dark ages of medieval Europe, Islamic civilization was undergoing a golden age of science, medicine and arts.
-Indeed much of Europe’s renaissance era breakthroughs had already been discovered during the Abbasid Caliphate period and many more were built on the backs of the work by Muslim scholars.
-One such scholar is Ibn Sina whose Latinized name Avicenna often appears in the works of Europe’s great scholars even today.
+Indeed much of Europe’s renaissance era breakthroughs had already been discovered during the Abbasid Caliphate period.
+And many more were built on the backs of the work by Muslim scholars.
+One such scholar is Ibn Sina whose Latinized name Avicenna.

 Abu Ali al-Husayn ibn ‘AbdAllah Ibn Sina was born in 980 CE in Afshana in modern Uzbekistan.
 He grew up in Bukhara which was a centre of intellectual influence during the Samanid rule.
-His thirst for knowledge as well his father’s influence allowed him access to an excellent education where he was taught by some of the most influential scholars in the natural sciences and Islamic theology.
+His thirst for knowledge as well his father’s influence allowed him access to an excellent education.

 By the age of 18, Ibn Sina had gained a good mastery of the sciences and began working in the Samanid court as a physician to the Emir.
 This gave him access to the library as well as the wisdom of the older scholars, many of whom were renowned, of the court.
 It was here that he wrote his earliest works.